microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenges/Challenge3/README.md

 1. This step retrieves the cutoff date for the last successful load of each table from the [Integration].[ETL Cutoffs] Table
 1. New data is now read from the OLTP source (using [Integration].[Get[Table]Updates] procedures) and copied into the [Integration].[[Table]_Staging] tables in the target DW
 1. Finally the staged data is merged into the [Dimension] and [Fact] tables in the target DW by executing the [Integration].[MigrateStaged[Table]] stored procedures in the target DW
-    - <b>NOTE: As part of this step, surrogate keys are generated for new attributes in Dimension tables (tables in the [Dimension] schema), so Dimenion tables must be loaded before FACT tables to maintain data integrity</b>
+    - **NOTE: As part of this step, surrogate keys are generated for new attributes in Dimension tables (tables in the [Dimension] schema), so Dimenion tables must be loaded before FACT tables to maintain data integrity**

 Note: This challenge is intended to build upon the previous 2 challenges, and you should try to reuse content wherever possible

 ## Success Criteria
 Create a data pipeline for the [Dimension].[City] table considering logic above.
 Follow these steps for this pipeline.
-1. Add a new activity to your Synapse Pipeline to load data from the new Azure Data Lake into the [Integration].[City_Staging] in the Data Warehouse in Azure Synapse via Polybase (this will correlate to Step 6 in existing package described above). <b>Note: Be sure that table exists and is empty prior to loading</b>
+1. Add a new activity to your Synapse Pipeline to load data from the new Azure Data Lake into the [Integration].[City_Staging] in the Data Warehouse in Azure Synapse via Polybase (this will correlate to Step 6 in existing package described above). **Note: Be sure that table exists and is empty prior to loading**
 1. Add an activity to execute the Get Lineage Key stored procedure so that the process can be logged (this will correlate to Step 3 in existing SSIS package described above)
 1. Create another activity to merge the new data into the target table ([Dimension].[City]) from your staging table [Integration].[City_Staging] via existing stored procedure  (this correlates to Step 7 in existing SSIS package described above)
 1. Add another new activity to move the files to the .\RAW\WWIDB\[TABLE]\{YY}\{MM}\{DD}\ directory in your data lake once they have been loaded into your DW table (this is a new task that will allow your data to be persisted in your new data lake for further exploration and integration into downstream systems)